sanketio/bp-activity-share/README.txt

 == Changelog ==

+= 1.4.0 - July 01, 2017 =
+* New - Add settings link in the plugins list
+* New - Share an activity with custom text

 = 1.3.0 - January 19, 2017 =
 * New - Admin option to select Activity Types
 * New - [rtMedia](https://wordpress.org/plugins/buddypress-media/) support